MatixAndr09/VM-Nuker/README.md

 # VM Nuker
-VM Nuker (Experimental) is Rust program that connects to ssh using a worldlist or a known password, then checks if it has sudo permissions, finaly types `sudo rm -rf *` to destroy entire VM.
+VM Nuker (Experimental) is Rust program that connects to SSH, then checks if it has sudo permissions, finaly types `sudo rm -rf /` to destroy entire linux based system.

 > [!WARNING]
 > The program was created for educational purposes ONLY.
 Only use it on people you have received permission from.
 Using this program without permission is illegal and may cause legal problems.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE WITH IT.